ventureum/Chainsfr/README.md

 ## How does Chainsfr work and how safe is Chainsfr?

 As a financial and cryptocurrency service, we try our best to build Chainsfr as secure as possible.
-Chainsfr service uses Smart Contracts and Multisig Wallets as escrows, which means we have no access to your funds during transfers.
-We use your Google account to store your Chainsfr Wallet and transfer information.
+Chainsfr service uses Smart Contracts and Multisig Wallets as escrows, which means we have no access to your funds during payments.
+We use your Google account to store your Chainsfr Wallet and payment information.

 Learn more about the Google third-party, please check the links below: